Thomas Le Marchant Gosselin

 After sailing for India with the Cornwallis Expedition in February 1789 aboard the Atalanta 14, Commander Maurice Delgarno, Gosselin transferred on that station to the Crown 64, Captain James Cornwallis, flying the broad pennant of Commodore Hon.
 William Cornwallis, with whom he later removed to the Minerva 38.
 He was promoted commander of the hired brig Dispatch on 23 April 1793 before returning to England, the brig having reverted to the ownership of the East India Company.

-Gosselin was posted captain of the Brunswick 74 on 23 July 1795, serving in an acting-capacity for Captain William Browell through to September, and on 22 April of the following year he was appointed to the eighteen-pounder Diamond 38 in succession to Captain Sir William Sidney Smith, who had been captured by the French.
+Gosselin was posted captain of the Brunswick 74 on 23 July 1795, and on 22 April of the following year he was appointed to the eighteen-pounder Diamond 38 in succession to Captain Sir William Sidney Smith, who had been captured by the French.
 Commanding this frigate, he assisted the sloop Rattler, Commander John Cochet, in the capture of the French privateer Pichegru 10 off Cherbourg.

 Gosselin’s next appointment did not occur until February 1804, when he became the flag captain to Admiral Hon.
 William Cornwallis on the Ville de Paris 110 off Brest, the ship having been recommissioned by Captain Tristram Robert Ricketts.
 In May he was appointed to the Argo 44 serving in the Mediterranean, but it is not clear whether he took up the appointment, for in August he was instructed to recommission the frigate Latona 38 at Deptford.
 During November he sailed from Portsmouth to join the Channel Fleet, and in the following March he brought the Latona into Plymouth carrying one hundred and ninety-five thousand dollars that had been taken out of a Spanish capture.
 During the same year he commanded the inshore squadron in the Channel, taking the Spanish privateer Amphion 12 which was only three days out of San Sebastian on 22 October 1805.
 Early in 1806 there was some concern that the Latona might have been lost whilst cruising with the Dragon 74, Captain Edward Griffith, but news was gratefully received that they were safe in the Bay of Biscay.

-After returning home from Portugal Gosselin resigned from the Audacious in March 1809, the month of his marriage, and he was unable through poor health to accept the command of the brand new Cressy 74.
+After returning home from Portugal Gosselin resigned from the Audacious in March 1809, the month of his marriage, and he was unable through poor health to accept the command of the newly commissioned Cressy 74.

 He was advanced to the rank of rear-admiral on 4 June 1814, vice-admiral on 27 May 1825 and admiral on 23 November 1841.
 Most controversially he was denied elevation to the rank of admiral of the fleet following the death of Sir Thomas Byam Martin in 1854, despite being at the head of the admiral’s list.
 It is possible that this slight was because he had been on half-pay for the best part of half a century.